ArtScience-Interfaculty/IoT-WtF/Raspbian-clone-copy.md

 `diskutil list`

-Now you nedd to unmount the disk, note the disk3!!
+Now you nedd to unmount the disk, note the disk#!!

 `diskutil unmountDisk /dev/disk2`